Exceptional sequences of line bundles on projective bundles: Introduction

 {\bf Theorem~\thmFull.} {\em Every \meset\ of line bundles is full.}

 A maximal exceptional sequence is {\em full} if as a set it generates $\CD(X)$.
 In general, this is false due to the existence of phantom categories, see~\cite{Phantom}.
 On the other hand, Kuznetsov conjectured in his ICM '14 talk that if there exists at least one full maximal exceptional sequence (not necessarily of line bundles), then any other maximal sequence is also full~\cite{KuznetsovICM}.

-Here, we establish Theorem~\thmFull\ for $X_2$; the toric case was treated in~\cite{fesfano}.
-The idea consists in exhibiting a suitable system of representatives of \meset s up to helixing and to reduce these to sequences of {\em Orlov-type} discussed in Section~\ref{sec:ExObMut}.
+Though Krah exhibits a counterexample in~\cite{Krah}, this property holds for exceptional sequences of line bundles on $X_2$, cf.\ Theorem~\ref{thm:CforX2} (for the toric case, see~\cite{fesfano}).
+The idea consists in exhibiting a suitable system of representatives of \meset s up to helixing and to reduce these to sequences of {\em Orlov-type} which we discuss in Section~\ref{sec:ExObMut}.
+We note in passing that \cite[Thm.
+4.14]{borisov21} shows that every strongly exceptional \meset\ of maximal length is already full on a Fano toric Deligne-Mumford stack with Picard rank at most two.

 As an aside on the theme of strongly exceptional sequences and tilting bundles we shall also prove that the Rouquier dimension of $\CD(X_\lH)$ equals $\dim X_\lH$ for $\lH\geq2$, thereby lending further support for a conjecture by Orlov~\cite{Orlov-generators}.
-In passing we note that the same method also applies to the toric case provided the anti-canonical line bundle $-K_X$ is nef.
-In fact, Orlov's conjecture holds for any toric variety, see the recent preprint~\cite{RouquDim}.
+The same method also applies to the toric case provided the anti-canonical line bundle $-K_X$ is nef.
+In fact, Orlov's conjecture holds for any toric variety, see~\cite{RouquDim}.